 This is typically where the misconception of available copies begins.
 The first tournament was held in 2004.
 Each year following, the same illustration has been used but the stamp on the card has changed.
 Here is an example of the 2004 stamp from the first tournament.
 Here is the stamp from the 2011 copy.
 This was also used on the 2012 version as well, which as far as I know is the first year the stamp was carried over.
 The new logo might be something more permanent since pokemon has grown in popularity over the past few years.

-The next aspect to consider is the winners who do not want to sell their cards after they win the tournament.
-This could sarcastically be phrased as the, “japanese deduction”.
+The first aspect to consider is the winners who do not want to sell their cards after they win the tournament.
+This could sarcastically be phrased as the, “japanese winners”.
 By and large, any japanese winner at the tournament is not selling their card.
 In my years of experience, when a card is won by a japanese player, it is off the market.
-In fact, when I was at the 2011 World Championships, I did not want all japanese winners because the cards would not be available for sale.

 If you are in the market for one of these cards, chances are you will remain in the market for a long time.
 These cards are very underrated because the same illustration has existed over the past 9 years and their availability is typically falsely assumed.
 Considering the actual probability of these cards hitting the open market, you might have a better chance of obtaining one by winning the Pokemon World Championships.